hakanxemik/project-x-backend/README.md

 Laravel Backend API for the project

 # How to setup the project

+First you need to install composer on your computer.
+Composer is a package manager just like npm (google it for installation instructions)

 1. `cp .env.example` .env (Change credentials if needed)
 2. `composer install`
 3. `php artisan key:generate`